colinhacks/zod/README.md

 trimmedLength(" asdf "); // => 4
 ```

-If you only care about validating inputs, that's fine:
+If you only care about validating inputs, just don't call the `.returns()` method.
+The output type will be inferred from the implementation.

+> You can use the special `z.void()` option if your function doesn't return anything.
+This will let Zod properly infer the type of void-returning functions.
+(Void-returning functions actually return undefined.)

 ```ts
 const myFunction = z